 Prior to September 1, 2004, claims relating to before January 1, 2002, were covered by the Parent under a self-insurance plan.
 Under this plan, primary insurance coverage is provided at \$5,000 per occurrence and \$12,000 annual aggregate.
-Insurance in excess of primary coverage has been purchased from commercial insurance carriers which provide general and professional liability coverage of \$60,000 per occurrence and annual aggregate for professional liability and \$60,000 per occurrence and annual aggregate for general liability.
+Insurance in excess of primary coverage has been purchased from commercial insurance carriers which provide general and professional liability coverage of \$70,000 per occurrence and annual aggregate for professional liability and \$70,000 per occurrence and annual aggregate for general liability.
 Effective September 1, 2004, the Parent's self-insurance assets and liabilities were transferred to the Captive.
 In conjunction with this transfer the Hospital obtained two, three-year renewable bank letters of credit for a total of \$10,000 to support the Parent's payable.
 The Captive is the beneficiary of the letters of credit and can only draw down on the letter of credit, after the Captive's other assets are exhausted.
-As of December 31, 2022 and 2021, no amounts are outstanding under the letters of credit.
+As of December 31, 2023 and 2022, no amounts are outstanding under the letters of credit.

-As of December 31, 2022 and 2021, the undiscounted claims liability recognized by the Captive has been actuarially determined to approximate \$107,868 and \$86,571, respectively.
-The Captive has recorded approximately \$132,171 and \$160,857 at December 31, 2022 and 2021, of investments held at the Captive for general and professional liability coverage, respectively.
+As of December 31, 2023 and 2022, the undiscounted claims liability recognized by the Captive has been actuarially determined to approximate \$121,447 and \$107,868, respectively.
+The Captive has investments held for general and professional liability coverage of approximately \$156,498 and \$132,171 at December 31, 2023 and 2022, respectively.

-The Hospital has recorded the claims liability recognized by the Captive, net of amounts related to affiliated Parent entities, in the amount of \$102,337 and \$84,287 in accrued employee benefits and other long-term liabilities and a corresponding long-term other asset for the amount recoverable from the Captive (Note 7) as of December 31, 2022 and 2021, respectively.
+The Hospital has recorded the claims liability recognized by the Captive, net of amounts related to affiliated Parent entities, in the amount of \$111,971 and \$102,337 in accrued employee benefits and other long-term liabilities and a corresponding long-term other asset for the amount recoverable from the Captive (Note 7) as of December 31, 2023 and 2022, respectively.